Checking date: 11/09/2025 12:49:47

 Requirements (Subjects that are assumed to be known)

-Linear Algebra (First course, first semester) Differential Calculus (First course, first semester) Integral Calculus (First course, second semester) Linear Geometry (First course, second semester)
+Linear Algebra (First course, first semester) Differential Calculus (First course, first semester) Matrix Algebra (First course, second semester) Mathematical Analysis Principles (Second course, first semester)

 Objectives